pabloambrossi/CLAUDE/G&I/00-reality-check.md

 **Bridge:** SDLC transformation includes UX in the flow.
 Capability evolving naturally.

 ### Consulting (TRANSVERSAL CAPABILITY within Data.Tech.AI)
+**Lead: Letizia Mazza**

 Not a separate practice — a cross-cutting capability that helps clients translate business needs into actionable plans and requirements for their transformation.

 **What we do today:** Business consulting, data/tech strategy, operations excellence, eCommerce advisory **Role in the new model:** The critical bridge between "what the client's business needs" and "what DTC builds."
 Without consulting, DTC delivers technology.
 WITH consulting, DTC delivers business transformation.
 **Market demands:** AI strategy & governance consulting, DORA compliance for FSI, capability building programs, AI Act readiness
 **Bridge:** ECIJA partnership + AI Compliance hire.
-Existing consulting team reframes as the "translator" between business ambition and technical execution.
+Letizia's team reframes as the "translator" between business ambition and technical execution.

+### DTC CLIENT ENTRY — Two paths based on maturity

+**Path A: Legacy client (competitive positioning)** Client has legacy systems, technical debt, operational inefficiency.
+They need modernization.
+→ We enter with AI-powered legacy modernization — making them competitive again.
+→ Same 6 enablement layers, but framed as "catching up with AI acceleration."

+**Path B: Innovative client (disruptive positioning)** Client has a modern stack but wants to transform their operations and business model.
+→ We enter with agentic foundations and orchestration — making them a disruptor.
+→ Same 6 enablement layers, but framed as "leapfrogging with AI-native operations."

+Same capabilities.
+Different framing.
+Client maturity determines the entry point.

 ---